 Just like with anything we do in life (whether in the States or Canada or somewhere abroad), there are risks.
 It's all about putting yourself in the best position to lessen those risks.

 There are many ways to travel the world.
-You could go solo and do a backpacking trip, you could do a study abroad and go with your school, or you could volunteer with an organization (like ILP!).
+You could a bit of solo travel and do a backpacking trip, you could do a study abroad and go with your school, or you could volunteer with an organization (like ILP!).
 No matter which way you choose to travel, it's important to do your research and know how you can best keep yourself safe.

 One major reason to volunteer with an experienced program like International Language Programs is that we have years of experience to help get your bases covered for maximizing your experience and minimizing your safety risks.
 You're probably excited researching where you can vacation and what the cute kids you teach are going to be like, but meanwhile we're checking up on the safety aspects.

 ILP directors use 6 watchtowers when making decisions about the program.
 Here's how ILP is helping you keep yourself safer while you travel the world.

 ILP Code of Conduct and Safety Rules

 All ILP volunteers agree to abide by the ILP Code of Conduct, and Safety Rules when they apply.
 Know that YOU play a key role in your own safety by choices you make when living abroad.

 There is no place that ILP spends more energy than keeping our volunteers safe.
 This process begins by selecting applicants who we believe to be able to display good judgment and agree to abide by the Code of Conduct and Safety Rules.
 We are fortunate to have had each of our 9000+ volunteers return home safely since we started our program in 1992 and are eager to keep that record going!

 ILP Head Teachers are peer-age leaders who have previously taught at least one semester with ILP, who stood out as exemplary teachers, and who demonstrated good social skills and team skills.